 - If it’s important, find a block in your calendar for it straight away.

 Sometimes you’ll have to allocate several blocks of time to complete a task, and that’s fine.
 Just make sure you allocate the time straight away to do something.
-Look at your calendar from a bird’s-eye-view, and pick a block of time that’s free and makes sense.
+Look at your calendar from a birds-eye-view, and pick a block of time that’s free and is appropriate for completing the task.

 If you don’t have time to do this, add it to a list and make sure by the end of the day you’ve taken it off the list and put it in your calendar.
-Don’t do to sleep unless you have an empty to-do list and a full calendar!
+Don’t go to sleep unless you have an empty to-do list and a full calendar!
+And NEVER delete something from your calendar.
+If you absolutely can’t do something that’s on there, just bump it forward an hour or a day.
+When you put something in your calendar, you should have 100% confidence that it’s going to get done.
+If it’s on the to-do list, who knows how long it’ll be there for, but if it’s on your calendar, you can consider it done already.

 Make the most of every block of time